LFUnion/LFOS/README.md

 ### Build
 Builds are on the LFUnion jenkins server at https://0d8c8dd1.ngrok.io

+### Documentation
+The documentation can be found at http://lfunion.bplaced.net/lfos/doc/html/

 ### Version
 This is a screenshot of the version: